A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Introduction

-That lifting and projecting the properties relevant for the metric Hopf--Rinow Theorem~\ref{HRthm} and the corresponding Lorentzian Theorem~\ref{BGHthm} is doable nonetheless gives hope that it is possible to iterate this procedure and add \emph{arbitrarily many} negative directions.
+{\bf The semi-Riemannian setting.} That lifting and projecting the properties relevant for the metric Hopf--Rinow Theorem~\ref{HRthm} is doable in the Lorentzian setting raises the hope that it is possible to iterate this procedure and add \emph{arbitrarily many} negative tangent directions.
 The first obstacle we face is the lack of an analogue of causality theory for semi-Riemannian manifolds, meaning that none of the notions used in (b') and (c') yet exist.
-In Section~\ref{sec:sR} we show that there is way to generalize the concept of a Lorentzian $(n-1,1)$-spacetime to semi-Riemannian manifolds of any index $0 \leq \nu \leq n$, suitably dubbed $(n-\nu,\nu)$-spacetimes.
-Whether a given manifold admits such a structure is, as in the Lorentzian case, a purely topological question.
-But unlike in the Lorentzian case it is a question that does not yet have a definite answer for most (classes of) manifolds.
-We show that the existence of semi-Riemannian spacetime structure is directly linked to the existence of a nonsingular tangent $\nu$-frame on a manifold $M$, a longstanding open problem in differential and algebraic topology (see, for instance, \cites{Sti:parallel,BL:3mf,Tho:vfs,Ada:spherevfs,Jam:spherevfs,BDS:cobord,AtDu,Du:K,Ho:vf,Whi:top} and Section~\ref{ssec:sRspacetimes} for a brief discussion).
-We hope that the tools developed in this paper can help to shed light on necessary conditions for the existence of a tangent $\nu$-frame in the noncompact case.
-By establishing the following result we show, in particular, that $(n-\nu,\nu)$-spacetimes can be studied with techniques from the theory of cone structures developed in recent years \cites{FaSi,Fa:time,BeSu:time,BeSu:gh,Min:cone} and inspired by Lorentzian geometry.
+To this end we introduce and analyze in Section~\ref{sec:sR} a new subclass of semi-Riemannian manifolds by generalizing the concept of a Lorentzian $(n-1,1)$-spacetime to semi-Riemannian manifolds of any index $0 \leq \nu \leq n$ as follows.